soffgrupp6/assignment3/README.md

 URL: [https://github.com/williamfiset/Algorithms](https://github.com/williamfiset/Algorithms)

-This repository has a lot of algorithms and data structures implemented with Java.
+This repository a variety of algorithms and data structures implemented with Java.

 ## Onboarding experience

-### Did it build and run as documented?
+### Build and run

-There was not much documentation about running tests but the project uses gradle and `gradle test` ran all the tests and produced a nice web interface with the reports from the test.
+There was not much documentation about running tests, but the project uses gradle and `gradle test` ran all the tests and produced a nice web interface with the reports from the test.
+There is also doucmentation about how to run single algorithms using gradle, or only using a JDK.

+Except for gradle, no additional tools or components were needed for running this software.

 ### Previous choice